NHSDigital/healthcare-worker-api/README.md

 The squashed commit message should start with the jira ticket number and include a brief description of the change, (e.g. "HCW-76: Deployment Pipeline").

 Creating a PR will automatically trigger a few different processes.
 The PR itself shows the status of a number of checks performed on the code.
-This includes things like linting, terraform format checks and spelling checker.
+This includes things like linting, Terraform format checks and spelling checker.
 It also automatically triggers the deployment of the dev environment based on the PR.
-Note that there is currently no indication of the state of the deployment on the PR (see https://nhsd-jira.digital.nhs.uk/browse/HCW-101).
+Note that there is currently no indication of the state of the deployment on the PR (see [HCW-101](https://nhsd-jira.digital.nhs.uk/browse/HCW-101)).

-You can check on the status of your build and deployment through the AWS console in the dev account (note that this may change to the management account under https://nhsd-jira.digital.nhs.uk/browse/HCW-100).
+You can check on the status of your build and deployment through the AWS console in the dev account (note that this may change to the management account under [HCW-100](https://nhsd-jira.digital.nhs.uk/browse/HCW-100)).
 The hcw-api-deployment pipeline will trigger within a minute of the PR creation (or new commit to an existing PR).
-The history page shows current and previous runs - https://eu-west-2.console.aws.amazon.com/codesuite/codepipeline/pipelines/hcw-api-deployment/executions (you can use the "Source revisions" column to make sure you've found your build)
+The history page shows current and previous runs - see [AWS pipeline execution history page](https://eu-west-2.console.aws.amazon.com/codesuite/codepipeline/pipelines/hcw-api-deployment/executions) (you can use the "Source revisions" column to make sure you've found your build)

 Each pipeline starts with the "build" which performs a poetry build to generate the files that will deployed to the lambda.
 The S3-Upload action then zips and uploads the files to S3, this ensures that future deployments will be deploying exactly the same code.
 The "Deploy" action performs any relevant infrastructure changes, including updating the application lambda to the latest code.
 The dev environment is up to date once this step completes.

-*Note that not all of the terraform in the repo is applied at this stage.
+*Note that not all of the Terraform in the repository is applied at this stage.
 There are some resources which are common between environments, they are only updated once the PR is merged into develop.
-See above terraform section for more information.*
+See above Terraform section for more information.*

 #### Post Merge Process